I am an employee. How do I make Plan 2 student loan repayments?

 I have earned less than the repayment threshold.
 Can I get a refund?

 You cannot get a refund of deductions via the Pay As You Earn (PAYE) system.
 So, in the example of Patrick (see above), even when his earnings drop back after the busy summer months, his employer will not refund the deduction made in the earlier month.
 If he does not fill in tax returns, the only way Patrick can get a refund of the £17.28 deduction is to apply direct to the Student Loans Company (SLC).
 He will have to show that his total earnings in the tax year did not exceed £27,295.
 If he does not ask the SLC for a refund, the amount will go towards paying off his loan more quickly.

 What happens if I have more than one job?

 If you have more than one employment and work for different employers, your Plan 2 student loan deductions are calculated separately on each one.
 Again, this follows a similar principle to National Insurance Contributions (NIC), which are usually calculated on a job-by-job basis.

 Emily has a Plan 2 income-based student loan.
-When she graduated, she could not find a full-time job so took on part-time work with Company A, earning £21,500 a year.
+When she graduated, she took part-time work with Company A, earning £21,500 a year.
 As she is not earning above the threshold, she does not have to make loan repayments.